-With folks in the Midwest staring down a long span of below frigid weather, icy and snow-covered surfaces are becoming the norm.
+[UPDATED 12/20/22] – With folks in the Midwest staring down a long span of below frigid weather (and a blizzard warning!), icy and snow-covered surfaces are becoming the norm.
 While we totally understand the desire to reach for a big bag of rock salt, we are also concerned about the troubling trend of our lakes getting saltier.

 Readers of this blog are probably tired of hearing the following phrase, but what we do on land ends up in our water.

-That means that all of those salt crystals you toss on a sidewalk or carpet a parking lot with don’t just stay there.
+That means that all of those salt crystals piled up on our sidewalks or carpeting our parking lots don’t just stay there.
 They mix into the snowmelt, raise its freezing temperature and then wash away into our freshwater ecosystems.
 And it’s probably not surprising to hear that the things that live in those freshwater ecosystems don’t do so great on a high salt diet.

-All that said, we acknowledge that sometimes salt may be the answer to a dangerously slippery surface.
-So, if you’re going to use it, here are three things to know:
+We know that sometimes salt may be the answer to a dangerously slippery surface.
+But, if you’re going to use it, here are three things to know:

 3. Hold the salt and use sand when possible.

 Not only does sand work well on slippery surfaces, it also is far less dangerous for our water AND, what’s more, in many municipalities it’s free!
 Here in Madison, for example, there are more than a dozen locations where residents can find free piles of sand.
 Just bring a pail and a shovel and take home an environmentally friendly and salt-free alternative for improving winter walking and driving conditions!